soleneferon/my_own_repo_emissions_solene/README.md

 # ENE425 Emissions Personal App
 Emissions DB collector for ENE425: [Emissions calculator](http://ene425.gabrielfuentes.org/login?next=%2F)

-## App Development Journal
+## Section 1: App Development Journal

 ### WEEK 5 - Task 1: Cloud environment
-_The App Developement set up the environment_
+_The App Developement set up the environment.
+The Diary Team set up the README structure and project management setup.
-_The Diary Team set up the README structure and project management setup_ _The Emissions methodology crew start identifying sources and uploaded to diary when accepted in GitHub environment._
+The Emissions methodology crew start identifying sources and uploaded to diary when accepted in GitHub environment._

 I learned to:
 1. Set a cooperative codind environment and manage a project in GitHub